RaghavGohil/nvim-config/README.md

 - Treesitter
 - Basic LSP
 - TPope's vim fugitive
-- harpoon
+- Harpoon
 - and a kanagawa theme

 These aren't many as I am just starting out, but coming from vim, I am already feeling blazingly fast.
 Also, I am using windows so I am trying to go for linux.